Tokyo – Mt. Fuji – Hakone – Kanazawa – Takayama – Shirakawa-go – Kyoto – Nara – Osaka – Busan – Gyeongju – Seoul

 We begin the morning sightseeing at Bulguksa Temple.
 Inscribed by the UNESCO in 1995 as a World Heritage Site, the Buddhist temple, first founded in the 8th-century, features twin stone pagodas, a series of wooden staircases and a large bronze Buddha.
 We then proceed to the nearby Seokguram Grotto, which houses a towering seated Buddha and offers panoramic views of the sun rising over the Sea of Japan.

-We spend the afternoon exploring a group of royal burial mounds and the National Gyeongju Museum.
+We spend the afternoon exploring Tumuli Park, Cheonmachong, the National Gyeongju Museum and Anapji Pond.

 Day 17/Sat: Gyeongju – Seoul (B/L)